Step One: Go to www.random.org.

 For 19-year-old Jay, fall should be about school, boys and weekends out at the lake.
-But after a seemingly innocent physical encounter, she finds herself plagued by strange visions and the inescapable sense that someone, or something, is following her.
+But a seemingly innocent physical encounter turns sour and gives her the inescapable sense that someone, or something, is following her.
 Faced with this burden, Jay and her teenage friends must find a way to escape the horror that seems to be only a few steps behind.

 After watching this, I went out and bought myself a purity ring.